-I have been depressed in my life before, and it is hard to explain the feelings, except that when I was depressed, I had no interest in any of the things I usually liked, I was barely making it through day by day in hopes that the dark cloud over me would pass by.
+If you think you are experiencing depression, you will not doubt it.
+I say this because I have been depressed in my life before at two different times.
+Signs of depression can be subtle at times, but if you are concerned, by all means, talk with someone you can trust or even contact a medical clinic.
+It is hard to explain the feelings, except that when I was depressed, I had no interest in any of the things I usually liked.
+I was barely making it through day by day, hoping that the dark cloud over me would pass by.
 The best advice would be to pray, then reach out for some help.
 You do not have to do it all alone. ~ Bill Greguska

 There Is Help For Depression!

 One or more situations cause situational depression.
-These situations can be upsetting, but not necessarily a real depression.
-Possibly a loss of a job, a divorce, the death of a loved one, etc. If you think you might be experiencing signs of depression, please first pray about it, and if you feel a confirmation that you might be having symptoms of depression, go check it out medically.
+These situations can be upsetting but not necessarily a real depression—possibly a job loss, a divorce, the death of a loved one, etc. If you think you might be experiencing signs of depression, please first pray about it, and if you feel a confirmation that you might be having symptoms of depression, go check it out medically.

-There are some treatments and medication that can help.
+Some treatments and medications can help.
 Do not take medication unless it is the last resort.
-But if you have to, then take it as prescribed and do other things to take care of yourself like exercise, eating healthy, getting enough sleep, avoid alcohol and other drugs, and be sure to pray and walk closely with the Lord.
+But if you have to, take it as prescribed and do other things to take care of yourself like exercise, eating healthy, getting enough sleep, avoiding alcohol and other drugs, and praying and walking closely with the Lord.
 Psalm 23:1-6

 When you’re depressed, things may feel hopeless, it is a feeling that is hard to explain, but if you have signs of depression, you will notice the difference compared to when you feel your usual self.
-With spiritual help, support and encouragement, you can get better.
-I was very depressed, and my doctor suggested me to take Cymbalta for a while, and I am so glad I did.
-In a while, I felt from the point of total despair to a depression that was more manageable, and I thank God for that!
+With spiritual help, support, and encouragement, you can get better.
+I was very depressed, and my doctor suggested taking Cymbalta for a while, so I am glad I did.
+I went from total despair to a more manageable depression in a time, and I thank God for that!

 There Will Be Storms In All Of Our Lives

+I would see my doctor or therapist before getting too far down if I were you.
+Pay attention to your symptoms and the feedback from trusted friends and loved ones.
+The sooner you recognize and admit you are depressed, the sooner you turn things around.
 There are times when using anti-depressants for a short time can be very helpful.
-If you or someone you know suffers from depression, there is hope for depression, and there is help available.
+If you or someone you know suffers from depression, there is hope for depression, and help is available.
 You are not alone.
 With God’s help, you will climb out of this hole.